ExtensityAI/symbolicai/README.md

     return ...

 # register your engine
-EngineRepository().register('neurosymbolic', engine)
+EngineRepository.register('neurosymbolic', engine)
 ```

 Any engine is derived from the base class `Engine` and is then registered in the engines repository using its registry ID.
 The ID is for instance used in `core.py` decorators to address where to send the zero/few-shot statements using the class `EngineRepository`.
-You can find the `EngineRepository` defined in `functional.py` with the respective  `process_query` method.
+You can find the `EngineRepository` defined in `functional.py` with the respective `query` method.
 Every engine has therefore three main methods you need to implement.
 The `id`, `prepare` and `forward` method.
 The `id` return the engine category.
 The `prepare` and `forward` methods have a signature variable called  `argument` which carries all necessary pipeline relevant data.
 For instance, the output of the `argument.prop.preprocessed_input` contains the pre-processed output of the `PreProcessor` objects and is usually what you need to build and pass on to the `argument.prop.prepared_input`, which is then used in the `forward` call.

 If you don't want to re-write the entire engine code but overwrite the existing prompt `prepare` logic, you can do so by subclassing the existing engine and overriding the `prepare` method.